terpyPy/melee-custom-files/README.md

 PlMs is Marths sword swing anamation (also replaces the color of up B).

-EfCoData.dat is the shared anamations for all charecters along with PlCo.dat
+EfCoData.dat is the shared anamations for all charecters along with PlCo.dat.

+dat file parser.exe is a standalone verson of my program that shouldnt require a python IDLE.